nreHieW/Eagle/README.md

 For more information, refer to the [documentation](docs/algorithm.md).

 ## Example Use Cases
 Eagle can be used to create a variety of visualisations and metrics.
-Here are some (non exhaustive) examples beyond creating the Minimap from the GIF above.
+Here are some (non exhaustive) examples beyond creating the Minimap from the GIF above (example script: <a href="https://github.com/nreHieW/Eagle/blob/main/examples/minimap.py" target="_blank">`minimap.py`</a>).
 ### Voronoi Diagram
 Eagle can be used to create Voronoi diagrams of the pitch.
 This is useful for visualising the movement of players and the areas they occupy on the pitch.
-An example script is provided in the `examples` folder under `voronoi.py`.
+An example script is provided in the `examples` folder under <a href="https://github.com/nreHieW/Eagle/blob/main/examples/voronoi.py" target="_blank">`voronoi.py`</a>.
 The example here is from Manchester City's goal against Nottingham Forest.

 <table align="center">
   <tr>